saadkhan29/lesson-w05d01-rails-muse-one-to-many/rails-model-associations-song-model-step2.md

 <br>

-### Generating the Model / Migration (5 min)
+### Generating the Model / Migration

 We can generate the `Song` model just like our `Artist` model!
 If we specify the attributes (i.e. columns on the command line, Rails will automatically generate the correct migration for us.)

-**YOU DO** - Based on what we covered this morning in creating an `Artist` model... what would be the rails command to create a `Song` model with title, genre, and length attributes?
+**YOU DO** - Based on what we covered this morning in creating an `Artist` model... what would be the rails command to create a `Song` model with title and genre attributes?

 1. From the command line, generate the `Song` model: